sandialabs/qick-dawg/docs/source/installation/Readme_LAN.md

 ## 1a.
 Remove the balun and bypass capacitors

-The signal measured by the photodiodes cannot be directly connected to the ADCs on the board, thus requiring modification the to the RFSoC4x2.
+The ADCs on the RFSoC must be modified because the signal measured by the photodiodes cannot be directly connected to the ADCs on the board.
 The ADCs on the RFSoC4x2 have baluns and capacitors that act as high pass filters.
-When using photodiodes for photoluminesence detection, the signal is at low frequency thus the balun needs to be removed and the capacitors need to be bypassed in order to get the signal into the ADC.
+When using photodiodes for photoluminesence detection, the signal is low frequency, therefore unmodified ADCs do not let the signal from the photodiodes pass.
+Given this, the balun must be removed and the capacitors bypassed to readout the signal from the photodiodes with the ADCs.
 Furthermore, as the ADCs take in a differential voltage signal, we have to add a differential amplifier which takes the signal from the photodetector in and outputs a biased signal to the ADCs for digitization (see section 1.b below).

 The input electronics for one ADC channel on the RFSoC4x2 is shown in the figure below.